jasonrandrews/arm-software-developers/content/en/compilers/install_armclang.md

 ---
-title: "Download and install Arm Compiler for Embedded"
+title: "Download and Install Arm Compiler for Embedded"
-linkTitle: "Installing the Arm Compiler"
+linkTitle: "Installing the Arm Compiler for Embedded"
 type: docs
 weight: 1
 description: >-
-     This article describes how to download and install appropriate versions of the Arm Compiler for Embedded, and Arm Compiler for Embedded FuSa
+     This article describes how to download and install appropriate versions of the Arm Compiler for Embedded and Arm Compiler for Embedded FuSa
 ---

 ## Introduction